hphelion/documentation/commercial/commercial.opensource-thirdparty-license.md

    See the License for the specific language governing permissions and limitations under the License.

+The OpenStack Word Mark and OpenStack Logo are either registered trademarks/service marks or trademarks/service marks of the OpenStack Foundation, in the United States and other countries and are used with the OpenStack Foundation's permission.
+We are not affiliated with, endorsed or sponsored by the OpenStack Foundation, or the OpenStack community.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>